steelesh/portfolio/src/components/fragments/index.md

 ## Skills

-I enjoy web development with Go, HTMX, and PostgreSQL, but most of my experience is building full-stack web applications with C#, React, TypeScript, and SQL.
+I enjoy web development with Java (Spring Boot), JavaScript (React), and PostgreSQL, but my recent enterprise experience was building full-stack web applications with C# (.NET Core), React, TypeScript, and SQL.

 Through internship experience and college coursework, I've developed a comprehensive understanding of the following technologies: